turgu1/esp32-oberon-compiler/README.md

 7. Build an understanding of the code production compiler stage (from the documentation)
 8. Build an understanding of the target architecture (ESP32 and ESP-IDF)
 9. Generate machine code by hand for each pattern found in the Chapter 12 of <https://inf.ethz.ch/personal/wirth/ProjectOberon/PO.Applications.pdf>, taking notes on the target formalisms required for code generation.
-10. Integrate an ELF compliant generator -> First version will produce assembly language instead.
-Many advantages here, specially in managing the complexity of loading registers with large (32 bits) values.
-The assembler is producing the ELF format...
+10. Refine target architecture
 11. Cleanup ORG in preparation of machine code translation
 12. Build the translation
-13. Test the results
+13. Create Oakridge compliant Modules In and Out to permit interaction over a serial port
+14. Test the results.
+Build a test suite and make it run
-14. Build a PlatformIO Custom Development Platform
+15. Build a PlatformIO Custom Development Platform
-15. Develop standard modules for ESP32
+16. Develop standard modules for ESP32
-16. Enjoy
+17. Enjoy

-I'm now at step 9
+I'm now doing a round robin between steps 9, 10, 11 and 12

 ## Modifications